Yeniyurt Castle

 Yeniyurt Castle (Yeniyurt Kalesi) is a castle ruin in Mersin Province, Turkey.
 The ancient name of the castle is not known.
 Yeniyurt is the name of a nearby village.

 Geography

-The castle is situated on a hill in the peneplane area at the north west of Erdemli district of Mersin Province at 36°37′35″N 34°07′49″E. The castle overviews the Kayacı valley and Limonlu River.
+The castle is situated on a hill in the peneplane area in the north west of Erdemli district of Mersin Province at 36°37′35″N 34°07′49″E. The castle overviews the Kayacı valley and Limonlu River.
 The distance to Erdemli is 25 km and to Mersin is 60 km It is 20 km to the nearest sea side settlement, Ayaş.